 The selected artist will be invited to stay at the station for 7-14 days for one or two years.
 No stipend or travel allowance will be paid, however lodging on station will be provided at no cost in a furnished, rustic cabin with its own kitchen and bath.
 The residency is offered for a week long time period during summer field season (May 15-Aug 20) or up to two weeks during shoulder seasons (April, early May, September, and October).
-In 2018, we cannot host residents July 30-August 11.
 Depending on space demands, during summer the artist may share cabin living space with other station users, but the artist will have his/her own bedroom.
 During shoulder seasons, the artist will have a private cabin.
 It should be noted that while students are not generally on site during shoulder seasons, permanent staff and scientists are available to work with the resident.

 All facilities have wireless Internet access.
 Residents may want to bring a laptop and a cell phone.
 Artists need to provide their own transportation and food for the duration of their stay.
 We encourage residents to bring their own kayak/canoe to use on area lakes and a bicycle for use on area bike trails.
 A Trout Lake Station canoe may be made available for your use (note: you need to provide your own means to transport the canoe), and artists may accompany researchers into the field.
 Artists should bring personal field equipment; station equipment such as knee boots and life jackets will be available.
 For more details on facilities at Trout Lake Station, see the User Guide.

 Artists working in 2 and 3 dimensional media, musicians, performance artists and creative writers are encouraged to apply.
 All work must be original, no commercial molds, patterns, kits or laser prints will be accepted.
 The residency jury will select artists based on quality of your work, resume, and application.
 Please note that selection will also consider the broader impacts of your work to enhance community understanding and appreciation of lakes.